Yan Gomes Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in the league.
+- The Pirates pitching staff ranks 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the 15th-ranked team ERA across all league pitching staffs (4.19).
+- The Pirates have a 4.36 team ERA that ranks 18th among all league pitching staffs.

-- Pirates pitchers combine to give up 67 home runs (one per game), the seventh-fewest in baseball.
+- Pirates pitchers combine to give up 70 home runs (one per game), the second-fewest in the league.

+- Bido (0-0) takes the mound for the Pirates to make his second start of the season.

+- His last appearance came on Thursday against the Chicago Cubs, when the right-hander went four innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.